Denby: The Stellarsphere

-There is a memorial garden for John Flamsteed, opposite St Mary the Virgin's Church, which features the stellarsphere which shows the position of the stars and planets overhead at the current time.
+There is a memorial garden for John Flamsteed, opposite St Mary the Virgin's Church, which features a stellarsphere which shows the position of the stars and planets overhead at the current time.

 The village is commemorated in the hymn tune Denby, composed in 1904 by Charles J. Dale.

-Sport and Leisure
+Sport and leisure

 Cricket

 Denby Cricket Club was officially founded in 1865, but recent research has revealed records of activity as far back as 1850.
 The club is based on The Copper Yard, off High Bank.
-Denby field 5 Senior XI teams in the Derbyshire County Cricket League and a long established Junior training section that play competitive cricket in the Notts & Derby Border Youth Cricket League.
+Denby field five Senior XI teams in the Derbyshire County Cricket League and a long established Junior training section that play competitive cricket in the Notts & Derby Border Youth Cricket League.

 The Denby Dash

-The Denby Dash is an annual 5 mile race around the village countryside in late summer.
+The Denby Dash is an annual 5-mile race around the village countryside in late summer.